jkurthoconnor/language-specific-problems/crs120/lesson2/exer_inheritance.md

 1) check the calling object's class' own methods.

-2) check the modules mixed into the calling object's own class
+2) check the modules mixed into the calling object's own class; begin with the most recently included module and work backward to the first included.

 3) check the calling object's class' superclass

 4) check the modules mixed into the superclass

 Recognizing the order is important because it allows one to override an inherited method by including a different method by the same name earlier in the path.